jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 > orthopnea) and right-sided heart failure (ankle swelling).

-## Histology

-Most histology looks like a mess at first, but you should always start at the center and try to identify what you're seeing.
-The "area of interest" will not be on the periphery; it will be near the center.
-Literally put your finger in the exact center and scan that square centimeter for what is of interest.
-If you see something funny in the periphery that's not also found in the center, then ignore it.
-Ask yourself what you expect to see, eg. the esophagus is nonkeratinized (stratified) squamous epithelium.

-Look for characteristic features:

-* Eosinophils (bilobed)
-* Neutrophils (3-5 lobes)
-* Macrophages (large, multiple nuclei)
-* Auer rods (acute myelogenous leukemia)
-* Granulomatas (pink)

-## Avoid outliers

-When one answer is totally different than the others, it's likely a distractor.

-> * Oxygen curve is shifted to the right because of B.
-> * Oxygen curve is shifted to the right because of C.
-> * Oxygen curve is shifted to the right because of D.
-> * <strike>Oxygen curve is shifted to the left because A.</strike>

-Boards questions almost always give you enough information to make a diagnosis, and rarely is a patient without risk.
-So avoid those answer
-choices:

-> * The patient is at risk because of X.
-> * <strike>The patient has no risk because of Y.</strike>
-> * <strike>Not enough information is provided to make a diagnosis.</strike>

-## A single phrase can rule out an answer choice

-The question prompt may mention an ancillary test that was performed whose only purpose is to rule out one specific answer choice.

-> Patient presents with X, Y, Z that appear to be some form of anemia.
-In the
-> course of workup, <u>direct Coombs test was negative</u>.
->
-> * A
-> * B
-> * <strike>Autoimmune hemolysis</strike>
-> * D

-## Account for every abnormal finding {#abnormal-findings}

-Your answer needs to explain every given lab value and physical finding.
-If there’s some seemingly completely unrelated lab value that’s wildly abnormal and you cannot explain it with your answer, then think harder about the other choices.
-There are no wasted words in a question prompt.

-**Tunnel vision.** This is especially true in disorders involving multiple systems.
-Individual answer choices may address individual system dysfunctions, but you need to make sure that your chosen answer explains all abnormalities.
-For example, a patient presents with renal dysfunction, joint pain, and hematologic abnormalities.
-The individual answer choices might be nephritic syndrome, rheumatoid arthritis, and myelodysplastic syndrome.
-Each of those answer choices correspond to a chief complaint, but none answer the whole picture.
-Be careful not to jump at a single physical finding.
-If multiple systems are involved, you need to tie as many together as you can.
-This patient has lupus.

 ## Ruling out answers          {#ruling-out}

 Never commit to an answer without ruling out other choices.
 This will make